UfiairENE/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File _putchar.c contains the _putchar() function definition.

-File mai.h is the header file containing all the function prototypes used in this project.
+File main.h is the header file containing all the function prototypes used in this project.